fear (and its word-field: alarm, dread, qualm, worry, panic, horror, phobia, paranoia, and terror)

 Cathy Guisewite, cartoonist of "Cathy"

-You're allowed to feel guilty enough to check the dictionary on 'guilt'.
-But remember to eat your vegetables.
+You're allowed to feel guilty enough to check the dictionary on ''.

-If you have depression-related anger or are in a especially stressful time, you may find it helpful to take depression medication, do some form of yoga or controlled body movement, get some sleep, and (most important) establish a regular pattern of exercise.
+If you have depression or are in a especially stressful time, you may find it helpful to take depression medication, do some form of yoga or controlled body movement, and (most important) establish a regular pattern of exercise.
 If anger is a common part of your life, you need to address it for your own good and for those around you.

 Don't get mad.
-There's more on anger in the dictionary.
+There's more on in the dictionary.

 |